django/asgiref/specs/www.rst

 sent or after the HTTP connection has been closed.
 This is mainly useful for long-polling, where you may want to trigger cleanup code if the connection closes early.

+Once you have received this event, you should expect future calls to ``send()`` to raise an exception, as described above.
+However, if you have highly concurrent code, you may find calls to ``send()`` erroring slightly before you receive this event.

 Keys: